 Nevertheless, IBF may commission service providers to process data collected via the IBF website for the purposes described above.
 Legal, technical, and organizational measures will be put in place requiring IBF and external service providers to comply with the relevant provisions of data protection law.

 5. Tracking Settings

 To be able to better adapt website content and navigation tools to the needs of users, visits to pages and elements clicked within pages are logged and analyzed using the software Piwik.
 Piwik uses «cookies» (see point 6. below regarding the use and how to prevent the use of such cookies).
-The usage information generated by the cookies, including their abbreviated IP address, will not be forwarded to third parties, but stored on UZH’s servers for the purpose of usage analysis and website optimization.
+The usage information generated by the cookies, including their abbreviated IP address, will not be forwarded to third parties, but stored on IBF’s servers for the purpose of usage analysis and website optimization.
 The IP addresses will immediately be anonymised during this process.
 It is therefore not possible to trace the results of this analysis back to a specific IP address or to monitor the behavior of a data subject.

 So-called temporary cookies may be used when individual IBF web pages are accessed.
 Temporary cookies are small files that the IBF web page visited stores on your computer to enable optimal use of the website; the cookies are deleted automatically when the web browser is closed.
 You can block the use of temporary cookies by adjusting the relevant settings in your web browser.
 Please note that disabling, blocking, or deactivating cookies can limit the functionality of the IBF web pages.

 7. Links to External Websites